playmonkey/blockchain-resources/README.md

 # blockchain-resources
 Blockchain Resources

-A list of resources on learning about blockchain/ethereum/bitcoin and coding smart contracts in solidity.
+A list of resources learning blockchain/ethereum/bitcoin and coding smart contracts in solidity.
+I will keep this updated to reflect current/potential regulatory standards on crypto as a whole.

 Blockchain
 ==========